Albanian principalities: Principality of Gjirokastër

+The Principality of the Zenebishi in 1418, prior to the Ottoman conquest.

 Principality of Gjirokastër (1373–1418) was a principality created by Gjon Zenebishi in 1386 and abolished after the Ottoman invasion in 1434.
 In 1380, Gjon Zenebishi was appointed sebastocrator or prefect of Vagenetia near Delvina and in 1386 he became prince.
 In 1399 Esau, supported by some Albanian clans, marched against his wife's brother-in-law Gjon Zenebishi of Gjirokastër.
 Now Esau was routed and captured, and much of his land was occupied by Zenebishi.
 Esau returned to Ioannina in 1400, regaining the reign from Zenebishi.
 Zenebishi was defeated by the Turks, he fled to the Venetian island of Corfu, but was called back two years later (1416) by an uprising of the mountain tribes.
 With the support of Venice, he again set his sights on Gjirokastra, but was chased away once more by the Turks and died in Corfu in 1418.

 Lordship of Berat

 The Lordship of Berat was a principality ruled by the Muzaka noble family.
 It's uncertain when the Muzaka family started to rule in central Albania, however, one of the first notable rulers is the sebastokrator Andrea I Muzaka who ruled over Myzeqe.
 In 1335 the principality became a Despotate and was significantly expanded during the rule of Andrea II.
 The Muzaka family continued to be a formidable and influential dynasty in central Albania until 1417 when it eventually fell under the Ottoman Empire.